Learning Management System (LMS)

 Wrapping Up

-In summary, a learning management system is a powerful platform at the centre of corporate training initiatives.
+In summary, a learning management system is a powerful platform at the center of corporate training initiatives.
 LMS software provides the infrastructure to create, deliver, manage, track, and report on learning content and programs.

 Implementing an LMS can drive productivity, engagement, and performance by developing employees’ skills and knowledge.
 The system consolidates and automates the administration of training to enable continuous development.